 Prepare your canner.
 Place your rack in the bottom of your canner and fill your canner with water, leaving about 3-5 inches at the top to allow for room for your filled jars.
 If you don’t have a rack, you can line the bottom with a folded towel.
 Bring your water to a boil.
 Because it takes forever and a day to bring that much water to a boil, I generally start it while I am prepping my food.

 Fill your jars.
 Line up your jars on a heat proof surface near the stove.
 You can place a towel on the counter to protect it from the hot, filled jars.
 Using the funnel, ladle the prepared product into the jars, leaving the headspace recommended in your recipe.

 Put on your lids.
 With a dry clean dishtowel, carefully wipe the lip of the filled jars, removing any residue.
+You can dampen the dishtowel with vinegar to remove anything sticky or greasy.
 Place the flats on each jar, then finger tighten the rings – you don’t have to really torque on them – the job of the rings it to hold the flats in place until they seal.

 Place your jars in the canner.
 With your handy-dandy jar lifter, place the closed jars carefully into the canner.
 Put them in gently because, as you know, boiling water hurts when it splashes on you.
 Be careful not to let the jars touch because they could break when they bump together in the boiling water.
 Make sure the lids are all completely submerged under the water.
 They don’t have to be under by inches – just covered.